 - Immune response

-The main differences when we compare THC to CBD is that THC is psychoactive and the CBD is not.
-Also, THC is found in high amounts in cannabis whereas CBD is mostly abundant in Hemp.
+The main difference when we compare THC to CBD is that THC is psychoactive and the CBD is not.
+Also, THC is found in high amounts in cannabis whereas CBD is most abundant in Hemp.

 BENEFITS OF CBD OIL?